 Step 2: Navigate to Your Plugin Folder

-- Locate Your WordPress Directory: Once connected, you’ll see a list of files and folders on your server.
-Navigate to the folder that contains your WordPress installation.
+- Locate Your WordPress Directory: You’ll see a list of files and folders once connected to your server.
+Find your WordPress folder.
 This is usually named after your website or something like “public_html” or “www.”

 - Find the wp-content Folder: Inside your WordPress directory, find and open the “wp-content” folder.

 - Open the Plugins Folder: Within the “wp-content” folder, open the “plugins” folder.
-This folder contains all the plugins installed on your site.
+This folder holds your site’s plugins.

-- Identify the Security Plugin: Look for the folder of the plugin that handles your login URL customization.
-Common plugins for this purpose include Wordfence or other security plugins.
+- Identify the Security Plugin: Look for the plugin’s folder that customizes your login URL.
+Standard plugins for this purpose include Wordfence or other security plugins.

-- Rename the Plugin Folder: Right-click on the folder name of the security plugin and select “Rename.”
+- Rename the Plugin Folder: Right-click on the security plugin folder name and select “Rename.”
 Add “-disabled” to the end of the folder name.

 Step 3: Log In to Your WordPress Admin

-- Access the Default Login URL: With the security plugin deactivated, you can now try accessing your WordPress admin panel using the default login URL:
+- Access the Default Login URL: With the security plugin deactivated, you can now try accessing your WordPress admin panel using the default login UR:

 yoursite.com/wp-admin